Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 Smart bulbs are also easier to fit and replace, whereas smart switches may require professional installation.

-Ultimately, however, you have to pick the easier and more convenient one to integrate into your current home setup, which is more practical and cost-effective.
+Ultimately, however, you must pick the easier and more convenient one to integrate into your current home setup, which is more practical and cost-effective.

-There are smart switches that work with smart bulbs, though, and you can enjoy the best of both worlds.
-For smart switches and smart bulbs to work together, both devices have to be compatible.
+Some smart switches work with smart bulbs, though, and you can enjoy the best of both worlds.
+Both devices must be compatible with smart switches and bulbs to work together.

 One example is the Philips Hue dimmer switch, which works well with the Philips Hue bulbs.